endo-do/Table-Class-Python/README.md

 - E.g. get_col(4) would return the fifth column

-### Handle Headers:
+### Headers:

-With the conf_header function you can add, remove, edit or replace the headers of the table
+- There are 2 types of headers: a row ('row') and a column ('col') one

+- The function 'conf_header' is used to configure the headers

-It takes header, action, content and index as parameters:
+- It takes the following parameters:

-- header secifies which header will be configured ('col' or 'row')
+    - header (str): Defines the type of header that is being configured

-- action definies if a header is being added, removed, it's content being edited or it's content being fully replaced
-    - working parameters are: 'add', 'remove', 'edit' and 'replace'
+    - action (str): Defines what should be done with the header

+        - 'add' adds the header (if already active overwrites the current one)
+            - E.g. if 'row' is active conf_header('row', 'add', ["e.g."]) will overwrite the current row header

+        - 'replace' does the exact same 'add'

+        - 'edit' overwrites the with index specified row/col in the header

+        - 'remove' removes the header

+    - index (int): Is used when editing a header to specify which row or column should be replaced inside the header

+        - Default is None

-- content definies the content that will be added as or as part of the header's content if the action is 'add', 'edit' or 'replace'
+    - content (list, dict or str): Defines the content that will be used to add or replace the header or part of the header

-    - content should be a list when replacing or adding a header
+        - if adding or replacing the content should be a list or dict

-    - content should be a str when editing a header
+        - if editing a part of a header the content should be a str

-- index definies what col or row of the header will be replaced when editing the header

-The get_header function returns a header's content and takes header as an arument to specify which header should be returned
-    - possible arguments are 'row' or 'col'
+        - Default is None

 ### Display: